jbakosi/piac/doc/status.md

 - The command-line interface client
    * connects users to daemons and the ad database,
    * authenticates users via a monero wallet mnemonic seed,
-   * can issue basic queries to the db, in a web search fashion,
+   * can issue basic queries to the ad db in a web search fashion,
-   * can add or remove ads after user authententication.
+   * can add or remove ads after user authententication,
+   * can query and monitor wallet balance connecting to a monero daemon.

 # progress/to-do